 Storing and reheating instructions

-- Store leftover soup in an airtight container, in the refrigerator for 3 to 4 days.
+Refrigerate: Store leftover soup in an airtight container in the refrigerator for 3 to 4 days.

-- Freeze it by cooling it quickly and place it in an airtight, freezer-safe container.
-Leave enough room at the top to allow for expansion (1-2 inches).
-Freeze for up to 2 months.
+Freeze: Cool the soup quickly, then transfer it to an airtight, freezer-safe container.
+Leave 1–2 inches at the top to allow for expansion.
+Label and date the container, and freeze for up to 2 months.

-- Gently reheat the soup in a saucepan or the microwave until hot all the way through).
+Reheat: Gently reheat the soup in a saucepan on the stovetop or in the microwave until hot all the way through.

-- Leftovers should be reheated to at least 165° F. For more information on food storage and safety guidelines visit U.S. Department of Agriculture and foodsafety.gov.
+Food safety tip: Leftovers should be reheated to at least 165°F. Do not leave cooked food out at room temperature for more than 2 hours—or 1 hour if the temperature is over 90°F. For more information on food storage and safety guidelines, visit the U.S. Department of Agriculture and foodsafety.gov.

 Recipe tips and notes